-- 1. Patients are assessed and deemed potentially suitable predoctoral patients by the Clinical Mentor and appropriate radiographs are ordered, exposed, and interpreted.
-Following this appointment, patients are assigned to a primary student provider and appointed for treatment planning. - 2.
-Once a patient is assigned to a student, the patient appears in the student's patient family in the Electronic Health Record (EHR).
-PSS should contact each newly-assigned patient, identify him/herself and set an appointment for a comprehensive exam within 2 weeks of assignment. - 3.
-Students meet with their Clinical Mentor on a regular basis to review their patient family and the Student's progress in providing care to his/her patients.
+- 1. Patients that are assessed and deemed potentially suitable predoctoral patients receive appropriate radiographs.
+They are ordered, exposed, and interpreted.
+Following this appointment, patients are assigned to a primary student provider and appointed for treatment planning. - Once a patient is assigned to a student, the patient appears in the student's patient family in the Electronic Health Record (EHR).
+The Patient Service Specialist (PSS) should contact each newly assigned patient, identify him/herself and set an appointment for a comprehensive exam within 2 weeks of assignment or as soon as practicable. - 3.
+Students meet with their Clinical Mentor or assigned staff working with the office of clinical education on a regular basis to review their patient family and the student's progress in providing care to his/her patients.